 The “Buy, Build, Flip” Strategy

-• Step 4: Sell the company to a larger PE firm or IT conglomerate at a massive profit.
+Sell to a larger PE firm or IT conglomerate at a substantial profit.

 For investors, this strategy maximises financial gains in just 3-5 years.
 For SME clients?
 It often leads to higher prices, rigid service models, and declining customer support.

-How Big Investors Are Changing IT Support Industry (For the Worse)
+How Big Investors Are Changing the IT Support Industry

 Customer Service Takes a Backseat

-• Support is centralised or outsourced – Instead of speaking to the same team, you now deal with a generic call center.
+- Support is centralised or outsourced.
+Instead of speaking to the same team, you now deal with a generic call centre.

 What SMEs experience: You find yourself waiting longer for help, repeating your issue to different agents, and getting less proactive support than before.